Rian0109/artificiall-intelligenc-test/Readme.md

 # A repository for Artificial Intelligance (AI)

 ![banner](./assets/banner.png)
 A series of programs implemented in `prolog`

-## Practical List
-Click here to see the [practical list](Prolog-Programming/src/practicals/LIST%20OF%20PRACTICALS%20SEM%20VI.pdf)

 ---